JoeyStanley/real/_posts/2017-12-12-a-tutorial-on-extracting-foramnts-in-praat.md

 # Save to a file

 The easiest way to save formants is to write them out to some sort of spreadsheet.
-Before the loop starts I create the file and write the first line out (the headers).
+So before the loop starts I create the file and write the first line out (the headers).
 Then, within the loop and after I've extracted the formant measurements, I append to that file one line that contains all the information I've just extracted.

 To start with the first line, we use the command `writeFileLine:`.
 This is analogous to the `writeInfoLine` function I described previously, only this time it writes the information out onto some file.
 As the first argument, you need to supply a path name.
 I'll create a file called `formants.csv`, which is located in the folder `/Users/joeystanley/Desktop/Projects/Praat/`.
-Note that I'm on a Mac, and Windows users will probably need to use double *forward* slashes instead of backslashes like mine.
+Note that I'm on a Mac, and Windows users will probably need to use double *forward* slashes instead of backslashes: `C:\\Users\\joeystanley\\Desktop\\Projects\\Praat\\`.

 For convenience, I like to save the path to the file into a variable called `outputPath$`.
 After doing that, we can then just refer to it in the `writeFileLine:` function.
 This goes just before your loop.